galetahub/file-uploader/readme.md

     // this option isn't supported in all browsers
     sizeLimit: 0, // max size
     minSizeLimit: 0, // min size
+    maxFilesCount: 0, // 0 - no limit, works only in multiple mode
+    minFilesCount: 0, // 0 - no limit, works only in multiple mode

     // set to true to output server response to console
     debug: false,